National CDI Burden

 - Emerging Infections Program: EIP engages a network of state health departments and their academic medical center partners to help answer critical questions about emerging HAI threats, advanced infection tracking methods, and antibiotic resistance in the United States.
 Information gathered through this activity will play a key role in shaping future policies and recommendations targeting HAI prevention.

-- 2013 National and State Healthcare Associated Infections Progress Report
+- 2020 National and State Healthcare-Associated Infections (HAI) Progress Report

 Centers for Medicare & Medicaid Programs